 Find yourself a great active income source.
 This is most likely in the form of a full-time job, but could also be through freelancing or consulting.
 You’ll be spending most of your time and energy here short term, so it’s important to choose wisely.

 This active income source won’t just serve as a salary but also as an exit strategy.
-To create a side-hustle or passive income portfolio, you’ll need the backing of your active income source.
+To create passive income from a share portfolio or earn from a side-hustle, you’ll need the backing of your active income source.
 This either gives you money to invest, or time (runway) to build.

 Don’t be in a rush to build a business, however.
 Instead, do what it takes to increase your primary income first.